hmok/OpenSimColab/README.md

 # OpenColab
-Biomechanical modeling in Google Colab
+Biomechanical modeling in Google Colab using OpenSim